squest/wallace/README.md

 # wallace

-A Clojure library designed to ... well, that part is up to you.
+An attempt to create a graph-like behaviour out of couchbase, built on top of couchbase-clj.

 ## Usage

-FIXME
+Not yet registered into clojar

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 PT Zenius Education

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version, basically same as clojure.